mirakib/Regular-coding/Narcissistic Number/Narcissistic Number.md

 Your code must return true or false depending upon whether the given number is a Narcissistic number in base 10.

 Error checking for text strings or other invalid inputs is not required, only valid positive non-zero integers will be passed into the function.

+Numbers for test cases below

+7, True, '7 is narcissistic'

+371, True, '371 is narcissistic'

+122, False, '122 is not narcissistic'

+4887, False, '4887 is not narcissistic'